pauljonescodes/Rutgers-University-Notes/Philosophy/Philosophy of Psychology.md

     can store tokens of mountains and transcendental idealism -- if token couldn't be contained in any of our brain's possible types, would we be in a position to know?

+[^3]: If we map the structural, syntatical, and semantical features of
+    the way we *talk about* beliefs states and agents and doxastic attitudes, the former is accesible to us and the latter is inaccesible.
+But if we find a feature of the former we can reasonable map it to the latter.

+    Often logic is called "the norms of believing."
+Does this pose a problem because logic is a norm of reasoning and we commonly don't reason well, via the affirming the consequent result, then maybe we can't move from one to the other.

+    If we discover a mental structure which *conflicts* with logical structure, like for instance affirming the consequent being so common, should we affirm the consequent *more often* as a result?
+    Alternatively, does it raise the perceived reliability of the seeming invalid (from a logical point-of-view) mental structure?
+    If folk psychology is *generally valid* and we want to *vindicate* it, and actual, empirical mental structures follow invalid logical syntax, does that mean we want to vindicate invalid logical syntax too?